ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

 Ok there are 45 possible matches for each block.

 I was going to write a custom function to list all these possible matches but luckily the python community is so large someone has already done this for me!
 The function I'm going to use is within the python library itertools.
 We will use the function combinations as we're looking for all unique combinations.
-The combination function takes a series as a paremeter so we can't simply pass in the data frame and we need to select the Wrestler column as a series.
+The combination function takes a series as a parameter so we can't simply pass in the data frame and we need to select the Wrestler column as a series.

-Using the combination function I'll create two new dataframes called **A_matches** and **B_matches**
+Using the combination function, I'll create two new data frames called **A_matches** and **B_matches**

 ```python